Skip to menu Skip to content Skip to footer

 When Dr Yengo approaches the first meeting with his PhD candidates, he likes to find out:

-Heading into your first meeting prepared to outline your expectations and listen to theirs, and answer these questions, is a good way to create a solid foundation for the relationship between you and your PhD advisor.
+Heading into your first meeting prepared to outline your expectations and listen to theirs, and answer these questions, is a good way to create a solid foundation for the relationship between you and your PhD adviser.

 The PhD supervisor relationship: keeping it positive